 - French Quarter Festival: This four-day event highlights the unique food, music, and people of the most famous section of New Orleans.
 The event is made possible by the American Federation of Musicians, New Orleans Local No. 174-496, the Music Performance Trust Fund, and more than 150 dedicated sponsors and features local musicians performing throughout the weekend.

 - New Orleans Jazz & Heritage Festival: Over two weeks in late April and early May, music fans pack the streets of the Fair Grounds Race Course & Slots for this annual event.
 The music begins at 11 a.m. each morning and ends by 7 p.m. each night, which allows visitors to venture to Bourbon Street for a taste of New Orleans' nightlife afterward.

 - Easter Parades: New Orleans' Catholic population is one of the biggest in the country, so it's no surprise that the city makes a big celebration out of its Easter parades.
 The first of the day is the Historic French Quarter Easter Parade, which starts before local church masses (around 9:45 a.m. until 11 a.m.); the Chris Owens French Quarter Easter Parade immediately follows the event.
 The final and most colorful parade of the day is the Gay Easter Parade, which usually starts before 5 p.m.

 April Travel Tips

-- Spring is peak season, so you'll find airfare and accommodation prices tend to rise significantly, especially closer in time to the annual events.
+- Spring is peak season, so you'll find that airfare and accommodation prices tend to rise significantly, especially closer to the annual events.
 It's best to book several months to a year in advance to get a more affordable room and flight.

-- Traveling in the spring means you'll get to see some truly remarkable parades, so don't let the holiday discourage your travel plans.
+- Traveling in the spring means you'll get to see some truly remarkable parades, so don't let the holidays discourage your travel plans.